FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_1.md

 fn main() {
     //...
     // We need value to be an array so we try to convert it
-    // panicing if it fails
+    // panicking if it fails
     let page_size_bytes: [u8;2] = contents[16..18].try_into().unwrap();
     // Now we can convert the value into a `u16` let page_size = u16::from_be_bytes(page_size_bytes);